 Andrei is an award winning commercial and fine art photographer from Los Angeles.
 Romanian born and raised, Andrei moved to the United Kingdom as a teenager where he completed his undergraduate and Masters in Finance and Investment from the University of York.
 His love of travel, adventure and thus photography started from his professional tennis playing days, where he would frequently compete in international tournaments.
-Even during his 12 years in the investment banking industry in New York City, he continued to explore and develop his style, with his camera never being too far away.
+Even during his 12 years in the investment banking industry in New York City, he continued to develop his style, while exploring some of the most remote places on Earth.

 Detesting the concept of creatively standing still, Andrei is always on the lookout for his next challenge, be it a new technique, a new way of capturing a subject or using new technology to produce a different look and style.
 He finds it imperative for those at all levels of photography to always be looking to improve, to learn new skills and keep up with market trends as long as it does not compete with your core characteristics of who you are and what your vision is.
 He thrives when working under pressure and when the projects are complex in nature, with multiple moving parts.
 He is fanatical when it comes to the quality of his work, his dedication to achieving the client’s vision and ensuring that he provides a professional and mutually creative environment for all that work with him.
 He can often be found experimenting in his studio trying to create customized creative solutions that will be useful on future projects and shoots.
 He is obsessed with the concept of producing unique visions that capture the true essence of the subject in front of him.
 His clients include Nike, McLaren Automotive, Richard Mille and National Geographic to name a few.